Encouraging Creative Thinking

 Art students have often asked me to give them a suggestion to improve a work in progress.
 Many times my ego and my pompous personality have simply prompted me to blurt out an answer.
 I have given my recommendation without even thinking that this might have been a teachable moment.
 Had I been thinking scientifically, I might have coached the student to set up a small experiment, to make a comparison, and select an effective alternative.

-If art teachers are there it give answers, who in the school is there to teach the ability to ask good questions?
+If art teachers are there to give answers, who in the school is there to teach the ability to ask good questions?
 One of my most gratifying teaching events was a time when I was working with a preschool girl.
 While she was drawing, I continued to ask her questions about her drawing and she continued to answer my questions by drawing more content.
 She soon began to ask questions of herself as she was drawing.
-Her drawings becomes amazingly complex with all kinds of content that had never previously been included.
+Her drawings became amazingly complex with all kinds of content that had never previously been included.
 Older students do not speak the questions aloud, but I am convinced that they also learn to do self-questioning when good questioning is modeled for them by teachers and parents.

 Teaching habits are powerful and subtle.
 Answering questions in the studio class gives me such a feeling of power and is such a hard habit to break.
 As an artist, I am generally more clever than the student - what an ego trip!
 During the Dark Ages science was a set of teacher answers.
 Progress began when the scientific method began using questions and experiments to check on old answers and discover new answers.
 In science, nothing is assumed to be true because a teacher says so.
 Too often my art class was taught using Dark Ages dogmatism.